Bottom bracket

 There is some disagreement as to whether the word axle or spindle should be used in particular contexts.
 The distinction is based on whether the unit is stationary, as in a hub, or rotates, as in a bottom bracket.
 American bicycle mechanic and author Sheldon Brown uses axle once and spindle four times in his bottom bracket glossary entry.
 This article uses spindle throughout for consistency.

 Bottom bracket assemblies are available in several types, and can be split into whether they are assembled and disassembled with screw threads or whether they are pressed into the bottom bracket.
 Since the 2000s and especially the 2010s, a lack of standardization, or rather the constant introduction of new standards that disappear after relatively short periods, has been described as a complex topic to deal with for those who want to buy bicycle components or maintain bicycles.
 Many bicycle brands have introduced their own dimensions for bottom bracket bearings, and the different use of terminology by the various manufacturers has been described as confusing.

-An old American term for the bottom bracket is hanger.
-This is usually used in connection with Ashtabula cranks, alternatively termed one-piece cranks.